claudielarouche/claudielarouche/pages/save_orleans_earlyon.md

 ### Fallingbrook (18 minutes walk from Charlemagne)
 - One morning per week (Wednesday mornings)
 - No baby program

+Many users (including daycares) attend playgroup with multiple children and cannot easily use OCTranspo to travel.
+By the time they arrive, the centre may already be full.

 ## 📝 Petition